 These infographics proved to be an efficient way to introduce our new and returning staff to the curriculum structure and materials, and led to a lively and constructive discussion around implementation.
 Creating these materials pushed us to think through our ideas and communicate them effectively, and working up an appealing design helped us express our program culture and make everything more approachable.
 This in turn made it easier to spend time on deeper and more nuanced discussions as a team, and to give our teachers a sense of our organizational culture and teaching philosophy in only a few short hours.

-In our next blog entry, we’ll be looking at some of the activities from our October Theory and Social Curriculum themes, Harmony and Responsibility, and taking an in-depth look at lesson planning.
+In our next blog entry, we’ll be looking at some of the activities from our October Theory and Social Curriculum themes, Harmony and Responsibility.